kresusapp/kresus/CONTRIBUTING.md

   skew](https://bors.tech/essay/2017/02/02/pitch/) risk.
 We don't do merge commits, because they break bisection and add a lot of noise in the commit history.
-- Test your code with `make check`.
+- Test your code with `yarn ci`.
 This also runs linting and a few consistency checks.
 - For client changes, it is highly recommended to run extensive tests, and to note if there are tests known to fail.
 In particular, when touching a form, it's strongly advised to try to use invalid data, run it, close it, enter